Universal quantum computing with twist-free and temporally encoded lattice surgery

-In \cref{Fig:LatticeMerge}, we provide an example of an $X \otimes X$ Pauli measurement performed between two $d_x=5$, $d_z=7$ surface code patches.
-Measuring the surface code stabilizers of the ancilla qubits prepared in the $\ket{+}$ state and taking the products of stabilizers marked by white vertices gives the measurement outcome of $X \otimes X$.
+In \cref{Fig:LatticeMerge}, we provide an example of an $X \otimes X$ Pauli measurement performed between two $d_x=5$, $d_z=7$ logical patches.
+After preparing ancilla qubits (grey vertices) in the routing space in $\ket{+}$ and data qubits (yellow vertices) in $\ket{0}$, $X$-type surface code stabilizers are measured.
+The products of stabilizers marked by white vertices gives the measurement outcome of the logical $X \otimes X$ operator.
 In what follows, white vertices whose product gives the result of a $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ Pauli measurement will be referred to as \textit{parity vertices}.
 We say that a logical timelike failure occurs if a set of errors result in the wrong parity measurement of $P_1 \otimes P_2 \otimes \cdots \otimes P_k$.
-Further, we assume that split surface code patches are measured for $r$ rounds before being merged by the Pauli measurement in round $r+1$.
+Further, we assume that the logical patches are measured for $r$ rounds prior to being merged in round $r+1$.

-When measuring $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ using lattice surgery, in addition to an odd number of measurement errors during round $r+1$, an odd number of errors along the boundaries of the patches before the merge can also result in a logical timelike failure.
-An example is provided in \cref{Fig:LatticeMerge} where a single $Z$ error along the left boundary of the surface patch prior to the merge gives the wrong parity of $X \otimes X$.
-We also note that during round $r+1$, an odd number data-qubit errors which anticommute with $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ will also result in a logical timelike failure.
+When measuring $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ using lattice surgery, in addition to an odd number of measurement errors occurring in round $r+1$, an odd number of data-qubit errors along the boundaries of the logical patches prior to the merge can also result in a logical timelike failure.
+An example is provided in \cref{Fig:LatticeMerge} where a single data-qubit $Z$ error along a boundary of the left logical patch prior to the merge gives the wrong parity of $X \otimes X$.
+We also note that during the syndrome measurement round $r+1$, an odd number data-qubit errors which anticommute with $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ will (unless corrected) also result in a logical timelike failure.

-The above examples show that in order to obtain the correct parity measurement of a $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ operator in the presence of full circuit level noise, one must have a decoding scheme which, while constantly correcting errors on the data qubit patches, also corrects spacelike and timelike errors which can flip the parity of the measurement outcome.
+The above examples show that in order to obtain the correct parity measurement of a $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ operator in the presence of full circuit level noise, one must have a decoding scheme which, while constantly correcting errors on the logical patches, also corrects spacelike and timelike errors which can flip the parity of the measurement outcome.